lorenzo-dallamuta/scuba-stop/README.md

 TODO: categories embedded in orders should have category name instead of url
 NOTE: this is the expected behavior with hyperlinked relations
 SOLUTION: descriptive hyperlinks can be set with slug values

-TODO: merge the accounts and shop api routers (possibly not by placing the router in config)